evannetwork/evannetwork.github.io/dev/hello-world.md

 $ truffle compile
 ```

-This has created your inial truffle project.
+This has created your initial truffle project.

 ## Configuring the Network
-You have already started `connected to evan.network by starting parity`locally, as linked in the prerequisites, but for the application to know to connect to the local ethereum node, you need to configure it to do so.
+You have already started `connected to evan.network by starting parity` locally, as linked in the prerequisites, but for letting the application know to connect to the local Ethereum node, you need to configure it to do so.

 ```sh
 $ edit truffle.js